moggieuk/Happy-Hare/doc/configuration.md

 # 100mm/s should be "quiet" with the NEMA14 motor or a NEMA17 pancake, but you can go lower for really low noise
 # NOTE: Encoder cannot keep up much above 250mm/s so make sure `apply_bowden_correction` is off at very high speeds!
 #
-gear_from_buffer_speed: 160		# mm/s Conservative value is 100mm/s, Max around 350mm/s
+gear_from_buffer_speed: 160		# mm/s Normal speed when loading filament.
+Conservative is 100mm/s, Max around 300mm/s
+gear_from_buffer_accel: 400		# Normal accelaration when loading filament
 gear_from_spool_speed: 60		# mm/s Use (lower) speed when loading from a gate for the first time (i.e. pulling from spool)
+gear_from_spool_accel: 100		# Accelaration when loading from spool
 gear_short_move_speed: 60		# mm/s Conservative value is 35mm/s.
 Max around 100mm/s
 gear_homing_speed: 50			# mm/s Speed of gear stepper only homing moves (e.g. extruder homing)